Adult Congenital Heart Defects

 A congenital heart defect is a malformation of the heart that is present at birth.
 Some congenital heart defects are very minor and will never cause health problems.
 Others are very serious and complicated-these defects are usually discovered in infancy or early childhood due to symptoms and may be surgically repaired at that time.

-Adult congenital heart defects normally take one of two forms: an asymptomatic defect early in life that then becomes subsequently associated with symptoms later on, or a complex defect repaired during childhood that requires further repair or new treatment in adulthood.
+Adult congenital heart disease normally takes one of two forms: a defect with no symptoms early in life that becomes associated with symptoms later on, or a complex defect repaired during childhood that requires further repair or new treatment in adulthood.
 Because repaired congenital heart defects can still cause problems later on, patients with a defect repaired in childhood need regular follow-up cardiac care throughout their lives.
 Occasionally, an adult will experience symptoms of a more complicated defect for the first time as an adult.

 The Adult Congenital Heart Clinic at the University of Ottawa Heart Institute takes over the care of patients with congenital heart defects once they become adults.

 The most common types of minor congenital heart defects diagnosed in adults are:

 - Septal defects ("holes in the heart"): A septal defect (illustration) can occur between the two ventricles (pumping chambers) of the heart, called a ventricular septal defect, or between the two atria (filling chambers), called an atrial septal defect.
 With either type, oxygenated blood coming from the lungs gets mixed with deoxygenated blood returning from the body.
 A serious complication of septal defects is seen when the direction of the mixing of blood causes the blood supply leaving the heart to contain less oxygen than normal (a shunt, or "septal hole," that is right to left).
 A shunt, whether left to right or right to left, makes the heart work harder to distribute the same amount of oxygen to the body.